alexanderchan/alex-runner/README.md

 ## Features

+- **Script Pinning**: Pin your most important scripts to always appear first (📌)
+  - Use `--pin <script>` from CLI or press `alt-p` in the UI
+  - Handles duplicate script names across Makefile and package.json
 - **Frecency-based suggestions**: Combines frequency and recency to suggest the scripts you're most likely to need
 - **Live filtering**: Type to instantly filter scripts - no special keys needed
 - **Beautiful TUI**: Powered by Bubble Tea with syntax highlighting and clear command previews